-where $X$ is a Gaussian Free Field (GFF) on the manifold $D$ and $\gamma\in [0,2)$ is a coupling constant that can be expressed in terms of the central charge of the underlying model (see \cite{cf:KPZ,cf:Da} for further details and also \cite{DFGZ,DistKa,GM,Nak} for insights in Liouville quantum gravity).
-The simplicity of such an expression hides many highly non trivial mathematical difficulties.
-Indeed, the correlation function of a GFF presents a short scale logarithmically divergent behaviour that makes relation \eqref{i.metric} non rigorous.
-One has to apply a cutoff procedure to smooth down the singularity of the GFF and the method to do this at a "metric level" remains unclear.
-However, many geometric quantities are related to this metric and for some of them, the cutoff procedure may be applied properly without having a direct access to the metric.
-For instance, in a major conceptual step, the authors in \cite{cf:DuSh} focused on the volume form $M$ associated to the metric, sometimes called the Liouville measure.
-Their method falls under the scope of the theory of Gaussian multiplicative chaos developed by Kahane \cite{cf:Kah} (see also \cite{cf:RoVa,cf:RoVa1} for a construction based on convolution techniques), which allows us to give a rigorous meaning to the expression
+where $X$ is a Gaussian Free Field (GFF) on the manifold $D$ and $\gamma \in[0,2)$ is a coupling constant that can be expressed in terms of the central charge of the model coupled to gravity (see \cite{cfKPZ,cfDa} for further details and also \cite{DistKa,GM,Nak} for insights in Liouville quantum gravity).
+The simplicity of such an expression hides many highly nontrivial mathematical difficulties.
+Indeed, the correlation function of a GFF presents a short scale logarithmically divergent behavior that makes relation~(\ref{i.metric}) nonrigorous.
+One has to apply a cutoff procedure to smooth down the singularity of the GFF and the method to do this at a metric level remains unclear.
+However, many geometric quantities are related to this metric and for some of them, the cutoff procedure may be applied properly.
+For instance, the construction of the volume form, also called the Liouville measure, was carried out by Kahane within the framework of Gaussian multiplicative chaos \cite{cfKah} (see also \cite {cfRoVa,cfRoVa1,cfDuSh} for more recent constructions based on convolution techniques).
+This allows us to give a rigorous meaning to the expression